This is a gear review of all the Best Backpacking Quilts for 2025.

 I tested the Zpacks Full Zip Sleeping Bag in warm weather.
 It was great to be able to fully unzip the bag and use it as a backpacking quilt.

 The full-length zip increases the weight of the bag slightly compared to other Zpacks other sleeping bag models, but that increase in weight also increases the versatility of the bag.
-And if you ever thought of buying a backpacking quilt but never dared to try, then this is for you.
+And if you ever thought of buying a backpacking quilt, then this is for you.

 The zip and neck area has a draft tube to keep the heat in when needed and the zip has a strip of webbing to prevent snagging.
 When I tested the bag I found the anti-snag zip worked well and as promised.

 The Zpacks Zip Around Sleeping Bag comes in a Dyneema stuff sack that is waterproof and slightly oversized to make packing easy.
 Want to compress the stuff sack?
-Easy, just sit on it after you packed it up.
+Easy, just sit on it after you have packed it into the sack and it will compress to a super small size.

 It comes in 4 color choices, 2 width choices, and is available in a 10F, 20F, and 30F temperature range.